 Specialist antique packing and door to door transportation, operating a weekly van run from the Maak office to central London in the 2-3 weeks immediately after an auction.
 Door to door delivery starts from £45 within the M25.
 Please contact Rich directly with your postcode and the approximate dimensions/lot numbers for a delivery quote and to book onto his delivery schedule.
 Also delivers across mainland UK.

+Alongside the regular Modern + Contemporary Ceramics Auction, we regularly broker private sales on behalf of our clients.
 Our private sales service tends to focus on the upper end of the market.
 Clients may ask us to broker a private sale on their behalf if they prefer a less public route to market or if the auction schedule is not compatible with their timescale requirements.

 Some of these works will appear in our Artists pages, all of which are offered subject to availability.
 We often have more works available for sale and therefore welcome inquiries about works that you may be interested in but have not seen available for sale on the site.